Damian-Zuk/proton2d/README.md

 ## Sandbox Project
 The `sandbox` is the project in which the game is developed.
 It contains an example game made in Proton2D.
 Window properties can be changed by modifing the `sandbox/app-config.json` config file.
 A proper script for creating new game projects from the template will be added soon.

-## The Plans
-The current goal of the project is to have networking implemented and a basic game UI system.
-Other features will be added, and editor improvements will be made.
-Loaded scenes will be displayed as tabs above the viewport.
-The prefabs system and UI will be reworked.

 ## License
 &copy; Licensed under the MIT License.